THE EARTHLY INHERITANCE SERIES of BIBLE SUBJECTS

 v 14, Shall I ransom them from the power of Sheol?
 Shall I redeem them

-prophecy it is about the ten tribes led by Ephraim.
-They are Israel’s fallen dead
+as literal prophecy it is for the ten tribes led by Ephraim; they are Israel’s dead

 from the past.
-Their resurrection will be in the Jezreel valley!
-Hosea 1:10-11,
+This resurrection will be in the Jezreel valley of the lower Galilee,

 Very truly I tell you, unless a grain of wheat falls into the earth and dies,